A New f(R) Model in the Light of Local Gravity Test and Late-time Cosmology: A New Model

 \subsection{Fixed Point Analysis}

 It is necessary to carry out fixed point analysis in order to check whether given model can give rise to dark energy dominated era preceded by matter dominated era or not.
+In this section, we find the fixed points for the model \eqref{model} and also for Hu-Sawicki model proposed in \cite{Hu:2007nk}.
+Through this analysis, we show that our model belongs to different class than the Hu-Sawicki model does and therefore both models are phenomenologically distinguishable from each other.
 Here, we follow the procedure followed by many authors and originally proposed in \cite{Amendola:2006we}.
-Assuming background spacetime as a spatially flat FLRW spacetime, field equations can be written as evolution equations in terms of $R$, $\dot R$, Hubble constant $H$ and matter density $\rho_m$.
-These evolution equations can be further written as a set of dynamical system equations by defining dimensionless variables $y_1\equiv-\dot{f_{,R}}/Hf_{,R},\;y_2\equiv-f/6f_{,R}H^2$, and $y_3\equiv R/6H^2$.
+Assuming background spacetime as a spatially flat FRW spacetime, field equations can be written as evolution equations in terms of $R$, $\dot R$, Hubble constant $H$ and matter density $\rho_m$.
+These evolution equations can be further written as a set of dynamical system equations by defining dimensionless variables $y_1\equiv-\dot{f_{,R}}/Hf_{,R},\;y_2\equiv-f/6f_{,R}H^2$, $y_3\equiv R/6H^2$ and $y_4\equiv \kappa^2\rho_r/3f_{,R}H^2$ together with the density parameters $\Omega_m\equiv 1-y_1-y_2-y_3-y_4$, $\Omega_r\equiv y_4$ and $\Omega_{DE}\equiv y_1+y_2+y_3$.
+Solving the set of dynamical system equations, in the absence of radiation ($y_4=0$), one can obtain several fixed points namely $P_1,P_2,P_3,$ $P_4,P_5$ and $P_6$.
+As described in \cite{Amendola:2006we}, among these fixed points, either $P_1$ or $P_6$ can give rise to late-time aceleration.
+The point $P_1$ is de Sitter point for which condition \eqref{desittercond} is satisfied.
 Basically, this dynamical system can be characterized by two quantities

-where $x=\beta R$.
-Solving a set of dynamical system equations one can obtain several fixed points namely $P_1,P_2,P_3,P_4,P_5$ and $P_6$.
-As described in \cite{Amendola:2006we}, there are two fixed points $P_1$ and $P_6$ which give rise to late-time cosmic acceleration.
-The former is de Sitter point.
-The saddle matter era is realized by fixed point $P_5$.
-In Fig.\ref{fig:fixedpoint}, $m(r)$ curve is plotted on $(r,m)$ plane for the function given in \eqrf{model}.
-The points $P_5$ and $P_6$ exist on $m=-r-1$ line.